-- 1. The facility shall be operated consistent with the application and plans that were submitted with the request. - 2.
-The Planning Commission, at its discretion, may schedule a public hearing at any time following the first year of operation for the purpose of resolving issues with the request and mitigating adverse impacts on nearby properties.

-3. Failure to comply with any of the conditions may result in revocation of the conditional use permit.
+- 1. The facility shall be operated consistent with the application and plans that were submitted with the request including the location. - 2.
+The Planning Commission, at its discretion, may schedule a public hearing at any time following the first year of operation for the purpose of resolving issues with the request and mitigating adverse impacts on nearby properties. - 3.
+Failure to comply with any of the conditions may result in revocation of the conditional use permit. - 4.
+Must gain all necessary agency permits. - 5.
+Must submit an updated site plan showing the proposed tent and tables.